tmobile/magentaA11y/_checklist-native/alert-dialog.md

 - Programmatic name describes the purpose of the control.
 - If visible text label exists, the programmatic name should match the visible text label.
     - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
 If this happens, hide the visible text label from VoiceOver recognization.
-- When naming a button, do not add "button" to the programmatic name (label).
-Assigning "Button" as the role will handle this announcement.
-  - **Incorrect announcement:** "Submit button, Button"
-  - **Correct announcement:** "Submit, Button"
-- Placeholder text is NOT the programmatic name

 - **UIKit**
-  - You can programmatically set the visible label with `setTitle()`.
-    - The button’s title will overwrite the button’s `accessibilityLabel`.
+  - The visible label is the programmatic name of the alert.
-  - If a visible label is not applicable in this case, set the button's `accessibilityLabel` to the label of your choice.
+  - If a visible label is not applicable in your case, set the alert's `accessibilityLabel` to the label of your choice.
     - To do this in Interface Builder, set the label using the Identity Inspector
   - To hide labels from VoiceOver programmatically, set the label's `isAccessibilityElement` property to `false`
   - To hide labels from VoiceOver using Interface Builder, uncheck `Accessibility Enabled` in the Identity Inspector.
 - **SwiftUI**
+  - The visible label is the programmatic name of the alert.
   - If no visible label, use view modifier `accessibilityLabel(_:)`.
   - If button has icon(s), hide the icon(s) from VoiceOver by using view modifier `accessibilityHidden(true)`.

 ### Role
-- When using non-native controls (custom controls), roles will need to be manually coded.
+- Required: Screen reader user is confined inside the modal, communicating an alert/modal is present

 - **UIKit**
-  - Use `UIButton`
+  - Use `UIAlertController` and add actions per your use case
-  - If necessary, set `accessibilityTraits` to `.button`.
 - **SwiftUI**
-  - Use native `Button` view
-  - If necessary, use view modifier `accessibilityAddTraits(.isButton)` to assign the role as Button.
+  - Use view modifier `alert(_:isPresented:presenting:actions:message:)`
   - If applicable, use view modifier `accessibilityRemoveTraits(:)` to remove unwanted traits.

 ### Groupings
-- Group visible label with button, if applicable, to provide a programmatic name for the button.
+- Group alert text to make the announcements logica
-- Group label with data to ensure reading order is logical.
-(Not label, label, data, data).

 - **UIKit**
   1. Ensure that the child elements of the overarching view you want to group in has their `isAccessibilityElement` properties set to false.
   2. Set `isAccessibilityElement` to `true` for the parent view.
 Then, adjust `accessibilityLabel` and `accessibilityTraits` accordingly.
-  - If frame does not exist due to custom button, use `accessibilityFrameInContainer` to set the custom control’s frame to the parent view’s container or view of your choice.
+  - If frame does not exist due to custom alert, use `accessibilityFrameInContainer` to set the custom control’s frame to the parent view’s container or view of your choice.
     - You can also unionize two frames with `frame.union` (i.e. `titleLabel.frame.union(subtitleLabel.frame)`).
   - Use `shouldGroupAccessibilityElement` for a precise order if the native order should be disrupted.
   - Use `shouldGroupAccessibilityChildren` to indicate whether VoiceOver must group its children views.
 This allows making unique vocalizations or define a particular reading order for a part of the page.